 - command Path of the engine executable, or a list including the path and arguments. - setpgrp Open the engine process in a new process group.
 This will stop signals (such as keyboard interrupts) from propagating from the parent process.
 Defaults to False. - popen_args Additional arguments for popen.
 Do not set stdin, stdout, bufsize or universal_newlines.

 Returns a subprocess transport and engine protocol pair.

+'''

-$grp: bool = False, popen_args: Any) \rightarrow$ Turbel common to Subgroups Temperate async chess.engine.popen_xboard(command: L Inion[str, List[str]], , setp- Translation and Statements Statements Statements and grp: bool = False, popen_args: Any) \rightarrow rupie[asyncio.transports.Subprocess ransport, Tuple[asyncio.transports.SubprocessTransport, chess.engine.XBoardProtocol] chess.engine.XBoardProtocol]
+async chess.engine.popen_xboard(command: Union[str, List[str]], , setpgrp: bool = False, popen_args: Any) →

+Tuple[asyncio.transports.SubprocessTransport,

+chess.engine.XBoardProtocol]

+'''

 Spawns and initializes an XBoard engine.